 The chart in Figure 1 represents the division of labor in reduceByRange and reduceRanges with 3 files and 4 ranges.
-These functions split the problem by range which allows subsets (i.e., the same range) to be combined across different files. reduceByRange invokes MAP for each range / file combination whereas reduceRanges invokes MAP a single time with one file and all ranges. reduceRanges passes all files as an argument to MAP.
+These functions split the problem by range which allows subsets (i.e., the same range) to be combined across different files. reduceByRange iterates through the files, invoking MAP and REDUCE for each range / file combination.
+This approach allows ranges extracted from the files to be kept separate or combined before the next call to MAP based on whether or not a REDUCE is supplied.